-The U.S. Forest Service is planning to conduct a prescribed fire in the Collins Creek Valley near Woody Creek in Spring 2022, depending on spring snowpack and other conditions.
+The U.S. Forest Service conducted a 750-acre prescribed fire in the Collins Creek Valley near Woody Creek on Sunday, April 30, 2023 amidst favorable spring snowpack and other conditions.

-This prescribed burn will reduce the threat of wildfire to the surrounding communities and improve habitat across the landscape for elk, mule deer, and other native wildlife.
+This prescribed burn helps reduce the threat of wildfire to the surrounding communities and improves habitat across the landscape for elk, mule deer, and other native wildlife.
 Prescribed fire reduces hazardous fuels and fosters a healthier, fire-adapted landscape -- a mosaic of various vegetation types, age classes, and structural stages -- for wildfire protection of the urban interface.

 When will the burn take place?